alpinejs/alpine/README.md

 </template>
 ```

 > Note: the `:key` binding is optional, but HIGHLY recommended.
+Why?
+What does it do?

 `x-for` is available for cases when you want to create new DOM nodes for each item in an array.
 This should appear similar to `v-for` in Vue, with one exception of needing to exist on a `template` tag, and not a regular DOM element.